EGwizdala/WORDS_GAME/README.md

-# WORDS_GAME

-Game in progress.
-Not finished features: help button and more random selected words.
-To do: Code cleanup.

 # WORDS GAME
 I is a simle game helping children to learn how to spell words.
 Age group 5-7 years.